VivienClifford/NOMSS/README.md

 The data will only be supplied through the associated data.json file, no storage implementation has been created for this project.

     • API
-    • Services
+    • Service
-    • Unit Test
+    • Test
     • Sample dataset - data.json

 ## Reflection:

 If I had to redo this task, these would be the items I would add or change.

-- For the API endpoints in particular, I would change them to be asyncronous.
+- For the API endpoints, in particular, I would change them to be asynchronous.
 I would also create more API endpoints.
 - Write tests for the API endpoints and try to introduce the Carter library
 - Add logging (errors and warnings)
-- Write more saftey checks and also look more deeply into security
+- Write more safety checks and also look more deeply into security